Etisalat: e& Egypt

 In July 2006, a consortium led by Etisalat was granted the rights to develop Egypt's third mobile network, with a winning bid of £E16.7 billion (EUR €2.29 billion).
 The venture, e& Egypt, competes with existing service providers Vodafone and Orange.
 On 12 September 2006, it was announced that the network would be built by Ericsson of Sweden, and Huawei of China, at a cost of approximately 1 billion USD.

 Etisalat Egypt's network covers and serves over 99% of the population in Egypt, through more than 6,000 base stations, Etisalat Egypt was the first to launch 3.75G in Egypt and the first operator to launch video call services in Egypt.

-Etisalat Afghanistan
+e& Afghanistan

 Etisalat Afghanistan was launched in 2007 after the UAE telecom operator won the license to operate as the fourth mobile services provider in the Islamic Republic of Afghanistan.

 The operator rapidly became the fastest-growing telecommunications service provider in the country.
-Etisalat Afghanistan has invested over US million in the Afghan telecom industry, and it is wholly owned by Etisalat Group.
-In 2012, Etisalat won a 3G license in Afghanistan and launched the first 3G services in the history of Afghanistan.
+The company has invested over a million in the Afghan telecom industry, and it is wholly owned by Etisalat Group.
+In 2012, Etisalat won a 3G license in Afghanistan and launched the first 3G services.
+In 2026, Etisalat Afghanistan became rebranded as e& Afghanistan.

-Etisalat shares 60 to 70 mobile towers with government-owned Afghan Telecom, which seeks to grow its five percent market share.
+e& Afghanistan shares 60 to 70 mobile towers with government-owned Afghan Telecom, which seeks to grow its 5% market share.